-Many people find it unfair that their car insurance premium is based on generalised statistics.
+Many people find it unfair that the cost of their car insurance is based on generalised statistics.
 In an age of increasing personalisation, the thought that you’re paying too much for your insurance because other people don’t drive safely doesn’t sit right.

-Fortunately, the rise of telematics car insurance means that fully licenced drivers have the chance to get premiums tailored to them, based on how they perform behind the wheel.
+Fortunately, the rise of telematics car insurance means that fully licensed drivers can get premiums tailored to them based on how they perform behind the wheel.

 For those who consider themselves to be safe drivers, telematics insurance is very appealing, but can it lower your insurance premiums?
 Well, that depends.

-You can also keep tabs on the data by logging into a website or using a mobile app.
-This means you can see how you’re really driving, instead of how you think you’re driving.
-And the information may surprise you.
+You can keep tabs on your driving data by logging in to the website or using a mobile app.
+This means you can see how you’re really driving, instead of how you think you’re doing.
+The information may surprise you.

 Driving down premiums?

-Telematics insurance definitely offers savings to drivers, but remember it all depends on how you drive.
-Younger or newly qualified drivers stand to save the most - a large number of younger drivers find that if they can drive sensibly, they can make significant savings.
+Direct Line’s DrivePlus telematics insurance is suitable for drivers aged 25 or under, with younger or newly qualified drivers standing to save the most - a large number of young drivers find that if they drive sensibly, they can make significant savings.

 For more experienced drivers who have a substantial no-claim discount, the savings from choosing telematics car insurance will typically be much less.
-By having claim-free years, you have proved you’re safe, but telematics may help you shave some money off your premium if you’re a genuinely safe driver.
+By having claim-free years, you’ve proved you’re safe, but telematics may help you save some money off your premium if you’re a genuinely safe driver.